kunigami/kunigami.github.io/blog/_posts/2021-08-17-max-non-empty-intersection.md

 ## Related Posts

-* [Lagrangean Relaxation - Theory]({{site.url}}/blog/2012/02/05/lagrangean-relaxation-theory.html).
-This problem seems related to the Lagrangean Relaxation, in which we remove some of the constraints and add them to the objective function and penalize violated constraints.
+* [Lagrangian Relaxation - Theory]({{site.url}}/blog/2012/02/05/lagrangean-relaxation-theory.html).
+This problem seems related to the Lagrangian Relaxation, in which we remove some of the constraints and add them to the objective function and penalize violated constraints.
 How good of a solution would we get if we relaxed all the constraints and tried to optimize it?
 In theory the multipliers would be real values, so we might end up picking fractions of constraints, but I wonder if in practice it would yield good approximations.

 ## References